Developing an application

 - Ensure the grant you want to apply for is appropriate for your stage of career

 - Seek feedback from a senior researcher, research mentor or discipline expert to discuss the feasibility of your project

 - Discuss how your proposal aligns with the Charles Sturt University, or research priorities of your Research Centre or Faculty

 - Gather a team of collaborators, either within or external to Charles Sturt University.
 Look at who is conducting similar research or who has complimentary research – can you work together?
 Can you demonstrate the strength of the research team and appropriate track record?

 - Talk to people who have previously won these awards or check the funding organisations web page to read past outcomes - What are its goals, values and direction?
 Think about how your research can contribute to that, and why is it important?

 Clarify guidelines and check eligibility chevron_right

 You must ensure you are eligible to apply by reading the funding guidelines.
 It is the responsibility of the lead researcher on a project to confirm all investigators and organisations listed on the grant are eligible to apply.
-Check if there are past successful applications you can read, or if the Research Office can put you in touch with successful CSU investigators.
+Check if there are past successful applications you can read, or if the Research Office can put you in touch with successful Charles Sturt University investigators.

 - Discuss any proposal limits with the Research Office to ensure they are aware of your application